2023 Solar Incentives Guide for Sacramento, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
-These financial incentives are intended to encourage more people to make the switch to renewable energy.
-You might be eligible for various kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+The phrase "solar incentives" refers to a wide range of financial incentives implemented to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You might be eligible for different types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the state of California and others from the federal government.
 Some broad categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are generally handled by your state government.
-Once your solar system meets the qualification threshold (normally a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
-The money you receive from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are typically handled by your state government.
+Once your solar system meets the qualification threshold (typically a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
+The money you make is generally considered part of your taxable income.

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a specific percentage of your solar system's cost.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly each year until the current program ends.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+At this point, the percentage will be reduced slightly each year until the end of the program in 2035.
+Starting in 2023, it will also be easier to claim credits for energy storage systems under the new laws.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Sacramento solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Sacramento solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-Tax credits, rebates and more can be provided at multiple levels.
-Along with federal solar incentives, there are often state and local ones, too.
-Some incentives are ongoing, while others are available for a limited time.
-Solar incentives may be provided by your county or municipality, or by the California government.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these can include tax credits, rebates and more.
+Some incentives are ongoing, while others are only available for a limited time.
+Solar incentives might be offered by your county or municipality, or by the California government.

 Next Steps for Installing Solar in Sacramento